Kathleen O'Toole: Garda Inspectorate

 The three-member Garda Inspectorate examines operational, investigative, managerial and policing strategies to ensure that these meet best practice.
-O'Toole's role within the Garda was to clean up the then-current scandalous conditions in the Gardaí.
+O'Toole's role within the Garda was to clean up conditions in the Gardaí.
 The Morris Tribunal pronounced that it was "staggered" by the level of indiscipline and insubordination in the force and the Irish Government responded with a revised code of discipline.
 O'Toole served her full term of office and was asked to stay on until the new Chief Inspector could take up his position in July 2012.

+Later career

+In late-2024, O'Toole and then-interim Seattle police chief Sue Rahr jointly led the search committee to make a recommendation to Mayor Bruce Harrell on who Seattle's next police chief should be.
+Their top recommendation was Madison, Wisconsin Police Chief Shon Barnes.
+Harrell heeded this recommendation and selected Barnes as his nominee for police chief.

 Personal life

 She is married to Daniel O'Toole, now a retired Boston police detective.
-They have one daughter, Meghan, who received her undergraduate degree from Boston College and her masters degree from National University of Ireland, Galway.
+They have one daughter, Meghan, who received her undergraduate degree from Boston College and her master's degree from National University of Ireland, Galway.